UdotCASH/uTransmute/README.md

 * *uTransmute could create public keys on either chain which share the same private key.*
 * *uTransmute could be used to authenticate ETH transactions using EOS or vice-versa.*
 * *uTransmute can be used to move tokens between EOS sister-chains.*
-* *uTransmute uTransmute contract could be rewritten to support other Ethereum forks chains such as GoChain, or other chains that support tokens such as Stellar.*
+* *uTransmute contract could be rewritten to support other Ethereum forks chains such as GoChain, or other chains that support tokens such as Stellar.*

 # End-to-End Testing